 This option specifies the maximum allowable error that may be introduced by removing a single point.
 Used with the length and crosstrack methods, the value of this option is a distance, specified in miles by default.
-You may also specify the distance in kilometers by adding a 'k' to the end of the number, meters by adding a 'm', or feet by adding 'ft'.
+You may also specify the distance in kilometers by adding a 'k' to the end of the number.
 For the relative method it is a dimensionless quantity.